Boston University Housing System: 33 Harry Agganis Way

 Boston University's newest residence, which opened in the fall of 2009, accommodates 960 residents in two towers.
 The 26-story tower houses juniors and seniors in an apartment-style setting.
 These apartments are two-bedroom apartments for two students, or four-bedroom apartments for four students.
 All apartments have one bathroom, one living room, and one kitchen.
 The 19-story tower houses sophomores, juniors and seniors residing in suite (dormitory-style) settings.
 The suites house eight students each; half of the residents reside in four single bedrooms, while the other half occupy two double bedrooms.
 Each suite has two bathrooms and one living room.

 1019 Commonwealth Avenue

 Located across the street from West Campus, 1019 is suite-style housing without kitchens.
 Thus, residents eat at the West Campus dining hall.
 The suites have three double rooms which share a bathroom and common room.
 During the summer, Boston University sometimes uses 1019 as temporary lodging for conference attendees and other visitors.

 Fenway Campus

 Boston University's Fenway Campus is located in the Riverway area near South Campus.
 The campus is composed of multiple undergraduate and graduate residences: Riverway House, Pilgrim House, and Campus Center & Student Residence.
 These residences include dorm-style and suite-style rooms with single, double, triple, and quadruple occupancy.
 They also offer study lounges, laundry rooms, vending machines, internet access, and a dining hall (located at Campus Center Student Residence).
+Fenway campus was integrated into Boston University after a merger between Boston University and Wheelock College in 2018.